decentraland/adr/content/ADR165-resolving-component-numbers.md

 The resolution of FQN in the current _scene_ and its dependencies is deterministic by traversing the dependencies, detecting the convention, and then importing each component.

-In order for developers to use the components, the tooling generates a source file materializing all the components and adding a name to them.
+For developers to use the components, the tooling generates a source file materializing them with an added name.
 The generated code looks like this:

 ```ts
 // components.generated.ts